znep/query-coordinator/engine/README.md

 ### Runtime Dependencies

-The host app must provide a value for `:current_user` in `::RequestStore.store`.
-If there is a signed in user, the value must be a hash containing all properties from the current user object (typically obtained via a call to `/api/users/current.json`).
-The keys are expected to be strings.
-If there is no signed in user, the value must be set to nil in the request store.
-If `:current_user` is not set, an error will be thrown.

-The host app must also provide the configuration directive that specifies the `coreservice_uri`.
+The host app must provide the configuration directive that specifies the `coreservice_uri`.
 This value is used by the gem to make requests to core to fetch and update the site chrome configuration.

 ## Site Configuration & Styling